Create a Live Encoding session

 The caption will not display in the Output panel as you record your presentation.
-The caption displays only when the video is played back.
+The caption displays only when the video is played back in a Silverlight environment.
 However, if you decide to archive the file, you will see the caption text in addition to the corresponding marker when you open the file in the default view of Expression Encoder.
 You can then modify the caption text and the markers.

 To set output options

 Click the Output tab in the Settings panel.

 Select the Streaming check box to enable the streaming settings.

 Select the streaming mode that you want to use.
 For an in-depth explanation of the streaming modes, see Streaming modes.
 Depending on what mode you select, specify the following options:

 Broadcast Enter a local port to which you want to send your streaming content.
 For Max Connections, enter the maximum number of users you will allow to log on to your system.

 Publishing Point For Location, type the full address of the Media Services server to which you will be pushing content.
 Click Pre Connect to enter any authentication information and establish a connection to the server.
 If you do not click Pre Connect now, you will be prompted for authentication information, if necessary, when you start your streaming session.

 Launch Preview Click this button to preview your broadcast in a Silverlight template.
 You cannot alter the template.

 If you want to save your streaming presentation as a file, select the File Archive check box and specify the following options: